Welcome to the Neighborhood

 $50/year

-Your Good Neighbor membership supports KPSHA’s overall efforts to serve the neighborhood, such as maintaining the website and printing and mailing the quarterly newsletter.
-We provide supplies for the annual meeting, the Boulevard Christmas decorations and tree lighting, the Knoxville Marathon cheering sections, and other neighborhood events.
+Your Good Neighbor membership supports KPSHA’s overall efforts to serve the neighborhood, such as maintaining the website and printing and mailing postcard reminders.
+We produce the annual meeting, the Boulevard Christmas decorations and tree lighting, the Knoxville Marathon cheering sections, and other neighborhood events.
 We also maintain the pet waste stations.
 If the association ever needs professional advice on an issue related to maintaining the character of the neighborhood, our dues help cover those costs.

 Beautification Society